matthewgcarroll/scripts/README.md

 * <a href="https://github.com/ianmcgowan/scripts/blob/master/watch.sh">watch.sh</a> - a trivial script to mimic Linux watch command on AIX
 * <a href="https://github.com/ianmcgowan/scripts/blob/master/prename.pl">prename.pl</a> - perl script to do batch renames, from http://www.perlmonks.org/?node_id=303814
 * <a href="https://github.com/ianmcgowan/scripts/blob/master/scorecard.au3">scorecard.au3</a> - an <a href="https://www.autoitscript.com/site/autoit/">AutoIT</a> script to scrape data from one web application (navigating as needed) and paste it into another.
 A good template for how you might go about doing that.
+* <a href="https://github.com/ianmcgowan/scripts/blob/master/aba.py">aba.py</a> - a small script to lookup bank addresses, given a list of ABA numbers.
+Uses <a href="http://us-routing-numbers.com">http://us-routing-numbers.com</a>